FDA-MyStudies/UserReg-WS/Readme.md

 # FDA-User Reg WS

-This project contains source code for the FDA MyStudies User Registration server.
-This project is developed and deployed on the LabKey Server environment.
+This project contains source code for the FDA MyStudies User Registration module.
+This module is developed and deployed on the LabKey Server environment.

 ## Setup Instructions